 Allergic reaction to ant venom can cause death in some cases, and each toxin-filled “bite” causes near instant pain.
 However, one man’s trash is another man’s treasure, and her otherwise unfortunate landing spot might have saved her from an untimely death.

 Paramedics brought a barely conscious Joan to Carolinas Medical Center for emergency treatment.
 Doctors determined that repeated fire ant stings luckily shocked her heartbeat and stimulated her nerves.
 The insect assault kept her heart beating and her organs functioning long enough to keep her alive during transport, where she fell into a comatose state.
 Metal spikes were inserted through both her legs and pelvis to support the shattered bones in her right leg, and she remained unconscious for two weeks.
 Unbearable pain and tragedy lead Joan Murray to overcome impossible odds, and she is truly lucky to be alive.

 Once a skydiver, always a skydiver

-She does take life more seriously nowadays though, saying, “I have learned to take time for the important things in life.
+She does take life more seriously now.
+To quote her, “I have learned to take time for the important things in life.
 I say ‘I love you’ and ‘thank you’ a lot more since the experience”.